 William & Mary’s Hazardous Waste Management and Pollution Prevention Program details the guidelines to ensure that all hazardous waste is properly and safely managed from generation to disposal.
 In addition, the program describes practices to reduce the creation of pollutants and wastes at the source through pollution prevention.

-BEFORE REQUESTING A HAZARDOUS WASTE PICK UP
+GUIDELINES: BEFORE REQUESTING A HAZARDOUS WASTE PICK UP

-- Label all hazardous waste containers with the hazardous waste labels.
-Information on the labels must agree with the information on the Hazardous Waste Disposal Request Form.
+- Complete the Hazardous Waste Disposal Form and label all containers with the hazardous waste labels.
+Information on the labels must agree with the information on the disposal form.

 - Prepare the waste containers for pick-up and transport by placing in a centralized area within the facility, laboratory, or studio.